-Paul and Ruth Johnson are currently in Rwanda – follow their blog on the Equip Facebook page.
+Paul and Ruth Johnson working in Rwanda – follow their blog on the Equip Facebook page.

 Please like & share.

 Sandrine is a bright, bubbly Rwandan girl, always smiling, giggling and enjoying life.

 This has not always been the case.
 Now 17 years old, her education was severely disrupted when she contracted typhoid as a child.
 She was so ill that she had to drop out of school and was unable to go back, even after she recovered as she had fallen so far behind.
 This gave her no prospects or future other than to farm the land as both her parents still do.

 The fourth of six children, Sandrine then heard about Kingdom Secondary and Vocational School.
 Keen to take up a place on the hairdressing course, she and her family had to work hard to raise enough money to pay the transport to Kigali.
 She lives in a village in the furthest part of Rwanda from the capital and it takes a whole day to travel the distance.
 The cost of the transport was such that five others from her village who wanted to start the course with her, simply could not afford to get to the school.
 Although Sandrine was able to get to Kigali, she will not be able to afford to go home to see her family for the whole year.

 Sandrine is now happily studying her chosen course which is fully paid for by Equip supporters and which will enable her to start her own business in the future.
 She also studies English, Religious Studies and IT.
 Watching her in lessons, we saw for ourselves how diligent a student she is and how much she has learned.
 The familiar smile breaks out across her pretty face when she is asked if the school has lived up to her expectations?
 It is "very wonderful" she says softly and tips her head back, continuing to smile.